AngleProtocol/angle-docs/guides/app-guides/earn/staking/univ3-lp.md

 Practically speaking, the reward computation script looks into each Uniswap V3 pool directly and sees at each swap which addresses held the pool's liquidity as well as the amount agEUR in their position.
 It then computes computes a reward for each address with in-range liquidity based on the following parameters:

-1. The share of fees earned by the LP, telling us the virtual liquidity provided
+1. The share of fees earned by this address, telling us the virtual liquidity provided
 2. The share of agEUR they hold compared to the total pool size
 3. The share of the other token they hold compared to the total pool size